 Location: Downtown Disney resort area near Disney’s Old Key West Resort and Downtown Disney West Side on Buena Vista Drive.

 Access: Vehicle parking lot with free parking is located off of Buena Vista Drive and is next to park entrance; buses operated from the Transportation and Ticket Center and most Walt Disney World resort hotels.
-Beginning June 10 2014, bus service to and from Typhoon Lagoon after 2pm will only be available at Epcot.

 Deciding what ticket to get for your visit to Magic Kingdom is no simple matter.
 You can get a ticket with one-day’s worth of admission to a water park or you can add the Water Park Fun & More option to your admission or Disney package.
 For detailed information on Blizzard Beach admission visit MFL’s Walt Disney World Ticket Options page.
 For detailed information on Typhoon Lagoon admission visit MFL’s “Walt Disney World Tickets: Lots of Options” page.